fpinder/liri-node-app/README.md

 <a href="#"><img src="https://github.com/fpinder/liri-node-app/blob/master/images/do-what-it-says.JPG" alt="do-what-it-says"></a>

 **_Technology used_**
-This app uses JavaScript, Node.js and 4 NPM packages: Request, Dotenv, Twitter, and Node-Spotify-API
+This app uses JavaScript, Node.js and 4 NPM packages: Request, Dotenv, and Node-Spotify-API

 | Files Used   |  Role in the App                                                                  |
 | ------------ | -------------------------------------------------------------------------------------- |